-This routine prints a description of the preconditioner p to the standard output or to a file.
-It must be called after hierarchy_build and smoothers_build, or build, have been called.
+This method prints a description of the preconditioner p to the standard output or to a file.
+It must be called after hierarchy\build and smoothers\build, or build, have been called.

 iout integer, intent(in), optional.

 The id of the file where the preconditioner description will be printed; the default is the standard output.